DylanThomasShine/Restaurant-Cowhey-Chez.Milestone-2/readme.md

 The full-screen image and all images were created by the developer.

-[Bootstrap5:](https://getbootstrap.com/docs/5.0/getting-started/introduction/ "Bootstrap") Bootstrap Library used in certain aspects of the project mainly to create the Contact Form.
+[Bootstrap5:](https://getbootstrap.com/docs/5.0/getting-started/introduction/ "Bootstrap") Bootstrap Library used in certain aspects of the project  to aid in creation of the Contact Form.

 [_**Tech Midpoint:**_](https://techmidpoint.com// "Tech Midpoint") coding was used in the development of the image layout design and image placement on the home screen.